LunarKitsune/LunarKitsune/README.md

  - minecraft seems moddable, but put on hold due to registering custom blocks beinga pain in the ass.

 ==== Godot ==== <br>
--have recently pushed a godot project learning.
+ - have recently pushed a godot project learning.
 Will be re-attempting to learn the engine and having this repository for learning purposes.

 <!---
 LunarKitsune/LunarKitsune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.